 The Not resolved option indicates that the alert was reviewed but the solution for that alert has not been found yet.

 On the Alerts page, let’s list all Medium and Low alerts:

 Under the Resolve alert, click the Fixed button, in the Add comment box, enter some notes and press the Save button:

-Now, when we go back to the Alerts page, we will notice that the alert has been removed from the alerts list:
+Now, when we go back to the Alerts page, we will notice that the check box next to the alert has been removed:

 Let’s try another example.
 Click on an alert, in the Resolve alert, select the Not resolved option, enter the comment and click the Save button:

-Now, when we go back to the alert grid, we will see that the alert still exists in the alert grid:
+Now, when we go back to the alert grid, we will see that the check box next to the alert still visible in the alert grid:

 As we mentioned earlier, if the Not resolved option is chosen in the Alert detail page, that indicates that the alert was reviewed a solution for the underlying problem hasn’t been ascertained yet.

 Now, let’s try resolving a group of alerts.